FrazierMark/GA_SEIR_Project1/README.md

 # Connect 4
 GA - SERI - Project 1

-This is a vanilla javascript recreation of the classic game, "Connect 4"!
+This is a javascript recreation of the classic game, "Connect 4" with a fun twist.

 The is a two-player game in which players (yellow and red) take turns dropping tokens into a 6-row, 7-column grid.